echua3/course-sentiment-analyzer/docs/srs/srs_it2.md

 6. As a user, there should be charts and Graph analysis based on information given through the sentiment analysis form (Might not need a certain sample size threshold for this specific analysis, because even one review could lead to a world of information), these graphs have to relate to different parts of the sentiment analysis form, so that the reviews could be digested in a different medium allowing us to compare courses and other selections properly.
 7. As a user, I want to be able to edit my reviews, so that I can update my thoughts about a class.
 8. As a user, I want to be able to delete my reviews (pending approval from admin), so that I can take away a post.
-9. As a user, I want to view my personal details on my user profile page so I can make sure my information is accurate.

 ### Nice to have:

 1. As a user, I want to view an in-depth analysis of the reviews for a course, so that I can know what it will be like to take the class
 2. As a user, I want to see the most helpful reviews first, so that I can efficiently go through only the reviews that are relevant and not waste time reading unhelpful reviews
-3. As a user, I want to see recommended courses, so that I can more easily find courses that suit both my course requirements and preferences
+3. As a user, I want to see recommended courses, so that I can more easily find courses that suit both my course requirements and preferences.
+4. As a user, I want to view my personal details on my user profile page so I can make sure my information is accurate.
+5. As a professor, I want to share my own thoughts about the course I am teaching and what I expect from students wanting to register.

 ## Non-functional Requirements: